Learn about AKADEMIYA2063's research findings on the impacts of the Ukraine Crisis on African Economies Find Out

 Always keen on making valuable contributions in both scholar debate and practical field endeavors to problem solving in Africa, Augustin holds a Ph.D. (with distinctions) in Agricultural Economics from the University of Paris-Sud 11, an M.Sc. in Agricultural Economics from the National Advanced School of Agronomy (ENSA) of Montpellier, France, and an M.Sc. in Agric Engineering from the University of Dschang, Cameroon.
 Augustin demonstrates fluency in professional French and English.

-Sunday Pierre Odjo is Deputy Director of the Department of Knowledge Systems.
+Sunday Pierre Odjo is Deputy Director of the Department of Operational Support.
 He is an agricultural economist with research interest in farm household modeling and trade and agricultural policy analysis.

 He recently led several survey projects in Niger as part of a collaborative research work between IFPRI and the Millennium Challenge Corporation (MCC).
 Prior to joining IFPRI, he served as an Agricultural and Trade Policy Advisor in the Secretariat of the Conference of Ministers of Agriculture of West and Central Africa, facilitating country-level implementation of CAADP Framework for Improving Rural Infrastructure and Trade-Related Capacities for Market Access.